 Update (25th November 2019)

-Tonight the Community Council formally approved the creation of the Yorkhill & Kelvingrove Development Trust.
-It is anticipated to take approximately 3 months for the creation of this charity.
+Tonight, the Community Council formally approved the creation of the Yorkhill & Kelvingrove Development Trust.
+We expect a three month timeline for the creation of this charity.
 As information becomes available updates will be provided.

 Yorkhill Improvement Update (6th November 2019)